-It’s so much easier (and more pleasant) for you to do a lameness exam than to handle that conflict in the office.
-Or to drive to an extra call this evening than head back to the office in time to discuss inventory control issues with your office manager.
-It’s so much nicer to talk to your worst customer on the phone than to walk back into the office and the disarray that is your bookkeeping.
+It’s so much easier (and more pleasant) for you to do a lameness exam than to handle that conflict between the front desk receptionists.
+Or to drive to an extra call this evening rather than head back to the clinic in time to discuss inventory control issues with your office manager.
+It’s so much nicer to talk to your aggravated customer a little longer in the barn than to drive back to your office and the disarray that is your bookkeeping.

-It’s true that each of the scenarios mentioned above are part of your job…a lameness exam, the extra call that can put money on the books, dealing with a tough client so no one else has to.
-But often those decisions are based not on what is best for business, but what is most comfortable for you.
+It’s true that each of the scenarios mentioned above are part of your job…a lameness exam, the extra call that can put money on the books, dealing with a disgruntled client so your staff doesn't have to.
+But often those decisions are based not on what is best for business, but on what is most comfortable for you in that moment.

 There was a very good veterinarian who loved to practice equine veterinary medicine.
 He was an ambulatory vet who covered a lot of territory.
 He was good with horses and good with clients.
 The problem was he was that he was very bad at business.

 Customers had to call him up to get billed…some didn’t get billed for nearly a year!
 His bookkeeping was in disarray, even after he hired someone to “keep the books and do the billing” for him.
 He didn’t transmit the information from each call to any sort of record system, so he often was trapped by his bookkeeper and tried to recall a week’s worth of farm visits and exams while under pressure.